clronniema/wattenberger-kumiko-qgis/README.md

 # QGIS Kumiko SVG

 This repository contains the Kumiko patterns as SVGs into QGIS as SVG Fill.
+Go directly to the [*qgis-kumiko*](https://github.com/clronniema/qgis-kumiko-svg/tree/master/qgis-kumiko) directory to access the QGIS SVG Fill ready files.

 ## Inspiration